K. M. Cariappa: Personal life

+Cariappa was an ardent devotee of Sathya Sai Baba and regularly visited him to seek blessings.
+He also followed Sivananda Saraswati.

 Post-retirement and death

 Cariappa's alliance with the Indian Army was spread over a period of around three decades, during which he had broad experience of staff and command work.
 After his retirement in 1953, he served as the Indian high commissioner to Australia and New Zealand until 1956.
 With a view toward ex-servicemen's welfare, Cariappa founded the Indian Ex-Servicemen's League (IESL) in 1964.
 He was also instrumental in setting up the Directorate of Resettlement (later Directorate General Resettlement), an inter-service organisation under the Department of Ex-servicemen Welfare, Ministry of Defence, that looked after the various issues surrounding the resettlement of retired soldiers, especially those who retired young.

 Cariappa took part in the re-organisation of the armed forces in many foreign countries.
 He was awarded the Legion of Merit in the degree of Chief Commander by the American President Harry S. Truman.

 Cariappa also tried his luck in politics after a lot of persuasion from his friends and admirers.
 He contested 1971 Lok Sabha poll from Mumbai North East (Lok Sabha constituency) but came third.
 Erroneous claims about him contesting against Krishna Menon appear in some books but they are not supported by any evidence on any Indian govt site.

-As a mark of recognition for the commendable service rendered by him to the nation, the Government of India conferred the rank of field marshal on Cariappa on 28 April 1986, at a special investiture ceremony held at Rashtrapati Bhavan, the official home of the president of India.
+As a mark of recognition for his commendable service to the nation, the Government of India conferred the rank of field marshal on Cariappa on 15 January 1986, with a special investiture ceremony held at Rashtrapati Bhavan, the official home of the president of India, on 28 April.

 Cariappa's health began to deteriorate in 1991; he suffered from arthritis and heart problems.
 He died in his sleep on 15 May 1993, at the Bangalore Command Hospital where he had been receiving treatment for a few years.
-His mortal remains were cremated in Madikeri two days later.
+His remains were cremated in Madikeri two days later.
 The cremation was attended by the three service chiefs along with Field Marshal Sam Manekshaw.
 Cariappa's son, Nanda, lit the pyre while the Honour Guard reversed arms.